Ganglet/Argus-Spot_Resilient_ML_Training_Orchestrator/docs/phase6_remaining.md

 ```

 ### Dependency
-Arm 4's numbers are only meaningful once the model discriminates (Track 3). **Arms 1-3 + the harness need no model — build them now**; they establish the baselines to beat.
+Arm 4's numbers are only meaningful once the model discriminates (Objective 3). **Arms 1-3 + the harness need no model — build them now**; they establish the baselines to beat.

 ---

-## Track 3 — Prediction model validation (the scientific crux)
+## Objective 3 — Prediction model validation (the scientific crux)

 The predict-service returned a **flat 0.0419 risk for every instance type/AZ** during the live run.
 Until this is understood and fixed, the "predictive" claim does not hold.
 Steps in order: